 To enthuse professionals to find ways to help older people motivate themselves to be more active

-Motivate Me is a one-day course for teachers, instructors and leaders of physical activity, exercise programmes, groups and classes who work with older people.
-It has been designed for professionals who have qualified, either as CBE leaders, OEP Leaders or Fitness/Exercise Instructors.
-It is also appropriate for Senior Peer Activity Motivators and other health or social care professionals who wish to know more about motivating older people to engage in physical activity.
+Motivate Me is a one-day CPD course for teachers, instructors and leaders of physical activity, exercise programmes, groups and classes who work with older people.
+It has been designed for professionals who have qualified as Leaders or Fitness/Exercise Instructors (Including Postural Stability Instructors, EFS Instructors, Otago Exercise Leaders and Chair-Based Exercise Leaders), movement and dance teachers and sport and recreation leaders and coaches.
+It is also appropriate for other health and social care professionals who wish to know more about motivating older people to engage in physical activity.

-We will also run bespoke training for local organisations (e.g. specific to falls prevention or nursing home environment).
+Later Life Training also run bespoke training for local organisations (e.g. specific to falls prevention, sports development or nursing home environment).
 If you are interested in hosting your own MMe course for your staff, please contact the LLT Office.
 A host booking form can be found in the Apply section below.

 Session 1.
 Motivating older people and helping them to become active – What do I need to know?

-· Participants experience of motivational issues, the decision making balance sheet and motivation
+· Participants experience of motivational issues, the decision making balance sheet.

 Session 2.
-Understanding motivation, understanding older people and understanding physical activity;
+Understanding older people and physical activity;

-Session 4.
-Practical opportunities and strategies for the instructor/leader to intervene
+Session 3.
+Practical strategies for the instructor/teacher (1)

-· Goal setting and motivation, incentives and rewards.
+· Building self-efficacy, goal setting, incentives and rewards.

 · Lapse, relapse and support strategies.